maeldz/inter-clone/README.md

 ## :pencil2: Observations

 - I wasn't able to test the application on iOS because I don't have a MacBook to do it.
+- All assets you can access with these [files](/original_assets) through [icomoon](https://icomoon.io/app/#/select).
+One file includes all assets and the other only icons.

 ## :fire: Used technologies